Partial Assignment of Contract: Everything You Need to Know

 An exception to the assignment rules relates to making successive assignments.
 If a subsequent assignee in good faith provides consideration for that assignment and holds to prior knowledge, the assignee takes precedence for obtaining payment, judgment, or performance from the assignor.

 If you need help with a partial assignment of contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.